TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 quickly created from an existing one by linking to it.
 These snaplinks must be "delinked" -- i.e. changed from being metadata-tier references to a shared storage-tier object, to being fully separate objects -- before the new garbage-collector and rebalancer services in mantav2 can function.
+This section walks through the process of removing snaplinks.

 Snaplink cleanup involves a few stages, some of which are manual.
 The `mantav2-migrate snaplink-cleanup` command is used to coordinate the process.